tphan5901/D387-Advanced-Java/README.md

             translation_en_us.properties
                 hello=Hi!
                 welcome=Welcome to the Landon Hotel
+                presentation.message = there is a presentation at:

             translation_fr_ca.properties
                 hello=Bonjour!
                 welcome=Bienvenue à l'hôtel Landon
+                presentation.message = Il y aura une présentation à l’adresse suivante :

 b.
 Display the welcome message in both English and French by applying the resource bundles using a different thread for each language.